 Two

-Use this tool to view the ALICE Household Survival Budget in your county for different household combinations, or compare to other counties in ALICE Partner States.
+Use this tool to view the ALICE Household Survival Budget in your County for additional household combinations, or to compare to counties in ALICE Partner States.
+Select up to 6 adults (including those under and over 65 years of age) and up to 6 children (under 18 years of age).

 Learn More